Tara Palmer-Tomkinson: Television appearances

+In 1999, Palmer-Tomkinson made an appearance on The Frank Skinner Show, and shown on an episode of 100 Greatest (TV series).

+In 2000, Palmer-Tomkinson made an appearance on The 11 O'Clock Show S4E1.

-In 2002, Palmer-Tomkinson made an appearance on the British television series I'm a Celebrity...Get Me Out of Here!, finishing as runner up.
+In 2002, Palmer-Tomkinson made an appearance on the first series of the British television series I'm a Celebrity...Get Me Out of Here!, finishing as runner up.
 She was a contestant on a celebrity Christmas edition of Blind Date later that year.
 She appeared as a Star in a Reasonably Priced Car in Top Gear's sixth episode of series one.
 In November 2005, she presented her third behind the scenes series on ITV2 for I'm a Celebrity...Get Me Out of Here!
 NOW!.
 She was also a guest on the first and second series of Would I Lie to You? in 2007 and 2008.

 Palmer-Tomkinson's presenting credits included Animals Do the Funniest Things with Tony Blackburn, the UK selection for the Junior Eurovision Song Contest in 2003, The British Comedy Awards...Party On, What Kids Really Think, Popworld, Top of the Pops, SMTV Live, Company Magazine Bachelor of the Year, Dumb Britain, Extreme, a role as a team captain on Bognor or Bust which was hosted by Angus Deayton and work for GMTV, Five, LBC radio, the music channel The Hits and the Living TV programme Dirty Cows.

 In 2007, Tara Palmer-Tomkinson was a contestant on Comic Relief Does Fame Academy for the BBC.
 She gave away tickets to see her compete in the show to "ordinary people" who had helped her out (the other contestants generally giving their free tickets to other celebrities).
 She invited the policeman who found her stolen car, the locksmith who helped when she was locked out of her house and her parents' local shopkeepers.